Mid-Drive vs. Hub-Drive

 And credit to Court Rye at Electric Bike Review.com for this one that addresses full-suspension mountain bikes in particular–which effectively highlights the difference between the mid- and hub-drive systems.

-We carry several outstanding mid-drive models, using the Bosch, Yamaha, Shimano, and Brose systems, on Bulls, Cube, Felt and other brands.
-And we carry a couple of dependable quality brands that produce exceptional bikes with hub-drive motors and a convenient throttle, and the BionX retrofit kits.
-Please visit the OHM and Blix pages of this site to learn more.
+We carry several outstanding mid-drive models, using the Bosch, Yamaha, Shimano, and Brose systems, on Bulls, Cube, Electra and other brands.